 The highest compliment I can receive is the referral of your friends, family and business associates.
 Please consider sharing this information by forwarding "E-mail This Site to a Friend", or just have them Google search my name.

-Securities Agent: AL, AR, CA, CO, DC, FL, GA, IA, IL, IN, LA, MD, MI, MO, NC, NJ, NV, NY, OH, PA, SC, WA, WI; General Securities Representative; Investment Advisor Representative; Transactional Futures/Commodities; Managed Futures
+Securities Agent: AL, AR, CA, CO, FL, IA, IL, IN, LA, MA, MI, MO, NC, NV, NY, PA, SC, TX, WA, WI; General Securities Representative; Investment Advisor Representative; Transactional Futures/Commodities; Managed Futures